MattDoesAThing/yuzu-wiki/Switch-Mods.md

 ### **Usage**
 For info on how to use mods, refer to the [Game Modding page](https://yuzu-emu.org/help/feature/game-modding/).

+There exists a [Yuzu Mod Downloader](https://github.com/amakvana/YuzuModDownloader), which will detect your games within Yuzu and download the Mods for them off this page.
+The Mod Downloader is an external program and Yuzu should not be running while using it.
+The mods downloaded will be placed within the games specific mod directory.

 ---

 ### Animal Crossing: New Horizons